-- 1. The student will write a letter to the Dean of the Faculty describing the specific complaint or grievance.
+1. The student will write a letter to the Dean of the Faculty describing the specific complaint or grievance.
 Supply any evidence, eyewitness accounts, or other materials that will support a grievance.
 Send the letter to Dean of the Faculty, Omega Graduate School, 500 Oxford Drive, Dayton, TN 37321-6736.
-For additional information, call 423-775-6596. - 2.
-The Dean of the Faculty will distribute the letter to the Academic Affairs Council members.
+For additional information, call 423-775-6596.

+- 2. The Dean of the Faculty will distribute the letter to the Academic Affairs Council members.
 If the grievance or complaint involves specific persons, copies of the letter will be forwarded to them by the Chairperson. - 3.
 The Academic Affairs Council will appoint two representatives who will meet with the student to decide if the issue can be resolved without submitting the grievance to the Faculty Senate. - 4.
 The Council representatives will report back to the Academic Affairs Council and recommend appropriate action.
 If the grievance can be resolved by the action of the Council, a letter will be sent to the student who will describe the specific action to be taken to deal with the grievance. - 5.
 If the situation cannot be resolved by the Academic Affairs Council or if the student is not satisfied with the Council's action, the complaint or grievance will be forwarded to the Faculty Senate for resolution. - 6.
 The Faculty Senate will consider the specific complaint, identify the particular problem, and interview the Council representatives and all parties involved in the grievance or complaint.
 After consideration of all the evidence, the Senate will take appropriate action.
 A letter will be sent to the student that will describe the Senate's findings and the decisions that have been made concerning the grievance or complaint. - 7.
 If the student is not satisfied by the Faculty Senate's action, an appeal can be made to the Board of Regents.
 A letter will be sent to the Regents' Academic Affairs Committee Chairperson.
 The letter will list specific reasons for the dissatisfaction and recommend what further action should be taken.
 The Regents will consider the student's letter and decide if further action is needed to resolve the issue or if the decision of the Faculty Senate was sufficient to handle the situation.
 All decisions of the Board of Regents will be the final action of OGS.

-If the student is not satisfied by the action of the Regents, a grievance can be filed with the licensure staff of the Tennessee Higher Education Commission and/or Transnational Association of Christian Colleges and Schools (TRACS).
-The address of the Tennessee Higher Education Commission is Parkway Towers, Suite 1900, 404 James Robertson Parkway, Nashville, TN 37219-5380.
-The phone number is 615.741.5293.
+If the student is not satisfied by the action of the Regents, a grievance can be filed with the licensure staff of the Tennessee Higher Education Commission (THEC) and/or Transnational Association of Christian Colleges and Schools (TRACS).
+Any person claiming damage or loss as a result of any act or practice by this institution that may in violation of the Title 49, Chapter 7, Part 20 or Rule Chapter 1540-01-02 may file a complaint with the Tennessee Higher Education Commission, Division of Postsecondary State Authorization.
+The THEC contact for complaint review is Julie Woodruff, email Julie.Woodruff@tn.gov or phone (615) 253-8857.
+The address of the Tennessee Higher Education Commission is 312 Rosa L. Parks Avenue, 9th Floor, Nashville, TN 37243-1102.
 The TRACS address and phone number are 15935 Forest Rd, Forest, VA 24551: telephone number 434.525.9539.
 The e-mail address is info@tracs.org.

-12. Admission Requirements and Procedures
+13 Admission Requirements and Procedures